mysoultan/reference-architectures/aks/secure-baseline/README.md

 # Ensure Flux has created the following namespace and then press Ctrl-C
 kubectl get ns a0008 -w

-# Create the traefik Azure Identity and the Azure Identity Binding to let
+# Create the Traefik Azure Identity and the Azure Identity Binding to let
 # Azure Active Directory Pod Identity to get tokens on behalf of the Traefik's User Assigned
 # Identity and later on assign them to the Traefik's pod
 cat <<EOF | kubectl apply -f -